PageDragonDev/wellness/src/services/face-lift.md

 ---
 title: Face Lift
+categories:
-categories: Face
+  - Face
+layout_type: service
+description: >-
-description: 'Rejuvenation surgery for the face tightening neck and laugh lines.
+  Rejuvenation surgery for the face tightening neck and laugh lines.
 Limited incision approach used in some situations.
 Not covered by insurance.
-Requires 4-6 weeks for recovery.'
+Requires 4-6 weeks for recovery.
-layout_type: service
 ---
 A facelift, or rhytidectomy, is a surgical procedure that improves visible signs of aging in the face and neck, such as: